-Since 1984, the census of the BCB population during its spring migration past Point Barrow has included an acoustic monitoring component combined with a visual survey effort (Clark et al. 1986; Clark et al. 1996; George et al. 2004).
+Since 1984, the census of the BCB population during its spring migration past Point Barrow has included an acoustic monitoring component combined with a visual survey effort (Clark et al., 1986; Clark et al., 1996; George et al., 2004).
 In 2011, between 12 April and 7 June, the North Slope Borough's Department of Wildlife Management successfully completed a combined acoustic-visual census.
 The acoustic monitoring effort, conducted from mid-April through late July, used arrays of passive acoustic recording devices to continuously record underwater sounds.
-The objective of the acoustic study was to detect and locate vocalizing bowheads during a sub-sample of times in order to estimate the proportion of acoustically located whales that swam within 4 km of the perch from which the visual census was conducted.
+The primary objective of the acoustic study was to detect and locate vocalising bowheads throughout their migration past Point Barrow, Alaska in order to estimate the proportion of acoustically located whales that swam within 4km of the perch from which the visual census was conducted.
+An important benefit of this study is that it continues the acoustic component of a long-term research project in which both visual observation and acoustic monitoring were collected.
+As a result, some basic comparisons of acoustic results are available over a span of 27 years.